NishchayAnand/software-engineering/Networking/Interview Questions.md

 # Networking Interview Questions

+Q. What is **LAN**?

+**Local Area Network (LAN)**, is a network that connects computers, devices, and servers within a limited geographic area, such as a home, office, school, or data centre.

+---

 Q. What is **DNS**?

 The **Domain Name System (DNS)** is often referred to as the **"phonebook of the internet."**